jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This section applies in relation to an amount of non-resident passive income that consists of— (a) interest that—
-    (i) is paid by an approved issuer under a registered security; and (ii) unless the approved issuer is a member of a New Zealand banking group as described in section FE 33 (New Zealand banking group), is derived by a person not associated with the approved issuer except by being a beneficiary of a trust (a security trust) established for the main purpose of protecting and enforcing beneficiaries’ rights under the registered security; and
+    (i) is paid by an approved issuer under a registered security; and (ii) unless the approved issuer is a member of a New Zealand banking group as described in section FE 33 (New Zealand banking group) or a limited partnership, is derived by a person not associated with the approved issuer except by being a beneficiary of a trust (a security trust) established for the main purpose of protecting and enforcing beneficiaries’ rights under the registered security; and
+    (iib) if the approved issuer is a limited partnership that has chosen to be treated as the person making the payment under section RF 3(1B), is derived by a non-resident as a limited partner in the limited partnership and the limited partner is not associated with the borrower other than as a beneficiary of a security trust; and
+    (iic) if the approved issuer is a limited partnership that has chosen to be treated as the person making the payment under section RF 3(1C), is derived by a person not associated with the limited partner referred to in that section other than as a beneficiary of a security trust; and
-    (iii) is not a payment to which section RF 12B applies; and (iv) if the interest relates to related-party debt, is derived at a time when the person is not associated with the approved issuer other than as a beneficiary of a security trust, and the funding provided by the lender under the related-party debt does not meet the requirements in section RF 12H(1)﻿(a)﻿(ii), and the lender does not meet the requirements in section RF 12H(1)﻿(a)﻿(iii):
+    (iii) is not a payment to which section RF 12B applies; and (iv) if the interest relates to related-party debt, is derived at a time when the person is not associated with the approved issuer other than as a beneficiary of a security trust or as a partner of a partnership that is a beneficiary of a security trust, and the funding provided by the lender under the related-party debt does not meet the requirements in section RF 12H(1)﻿(a)﻿(ii), and the lender does not meet the requirements in section RF 12H(1)﻿(a)﻿(iii):
   (b) interest that—
     (i) is paid by a transitional resident in relation to money borrowed by them while non-resident; and (ii) is not paid in relation to a business carried on through a fixed establishment in New Zealand; and